picanumber/sanitizer_workflows/README.md

   address_sanitizer:
     uses: picanumber/sanitizer_workflows/.github/workflows/asan.yml@main
     with:
       testDir: 'tests'             # Optional, default value is 'tests'
+      compiler_package: 'clang-11' # Optional compiler package to install, default value is 'g++-11'
+      compiler_name: 'clang++-11'  # Optional compiler executable to use, default value is 'g++-11'
 ```

 Of course you are free to specify a different name and workflow trigger.
+Using the workflow under a matrix strategy means you can perform your checks against multiple compilers.

 Here is an [example address sanitizer failure](https://github.com/picanumber/sanitizer_workflows/runs/7161397146?check_suite_focus=true#step:7:37) and [the change that triggered it](https://github.com/picanumber/sanitizer_workflows/pull/1/commits/4a75bcf82f516fe51557ff42cbbde4ef33238f2a).